Inzhenerka/docs.getdbt.tech/website/docs/docs/introduction.md

 The <Constant name="dbt_platform" /> offers the fastest, most reliable, and scalable way to deploy dbt.
 Allowing data teams to optimize their data transformation by developing, testing, scheduling, and investigating data models using a single, fully managed service through a web-based user interface (UI).

 You can learn about plans and pricing on [www.getdbt.com](https://www.getdbt.com/pricing/).
 Learn more about the [<Constant name="dbt_platform" /> features](/docs/cloud/about-cloud/dbt-cloud-features) and try one of the [<Constant name="cloud" /> quickstarts](/docs/get-started-dbt).

+### The dbt Fusion engine

+The <Constant name="fusion_engine" /> is the next-generation dbt engine, designed to deliver data teams a lightning-fast development experience, intelligent cost savings, and improved governance.

+For more information, refer to [About the <Constant name="fusion_engine" />](/docs/fusion/about-fusion), [supported features](/docs/fusion/about-fusion), and the [installation instructions](/docs/fusion/install-fusion).

 ### dbt Core